Keep Warm On Your Construction Site To Give Pain The Cold Shoulder

 Now as a construction worker I'm sure you are working hard while you are outside in the cold anyway.

-I mean why wouldn't you just get the job done and get the hell out of there right?
+I mean why wouldn't you want to just get the job done and get the hell out of there right?

-But if you are a lazy bastard then working in the cold gives you the perfect excuse to shape up.
+But if you're a lazy so-and-so then working in the cold gives you the perfect excuse to shape up.

 This is because our bodies generate heat by moving around.